alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 * If a planet has an estimated value >50000cr : A $ (your in the money!)

-Right clicking the star panel gives you the following options:

-* Show/Hide menu bar: Once configured, turn it off and get more space

 Hovering over a item shows you a text description of it.
 Clicking on a planet pops up a note with the same data.

 ![Scan notes](http://i.imgur.com/Rdh8TqX.png)

 Clicking on empty space closes the note.

 The blue line around the planet or moon indicates its landable.
 Multiple rings are shown by a gap in the ring.

-# Export
-Use the excel icon to export scan data to a CSV file for spreadsheets like excel.